-Adrienne Christian is an internationally-published Poet and Writer.
+Adrienne Christian is a Poet and Writer, and Fine Art Photographer.

-She earned her BA in English Language and Literature from the University of Michigan, and her MFA in Creative Writing from Pacific University.
-She is currently earning her PhD in Creative Writing at The University of Nebraska-Lincoln.
+She earned her BA in English Language and Literature from the University of Michigan.
+She earned her MFA in Creative Writing from Pacific University.
+She is currently earning her PhD in English at The University of Nebraska-Lincoln.